This FUSE review was made after playing the game about 10 times.

 - No alpha players allowed!
 It is pretty much impossible for someone to take over and tell everyone what to do in this game.
-Those who avoid cooperative games because of alpha gamers will probably love FUSE.
+Those who avoid cooperative board games because of alpha gamers will probably love FUSE.

 - Another great thing about FUSE is that you will always know how long it will last.
 No matter what you do, you can be sure that the countdown will end after 10 minutes.
 Most gamers will appreciate the quick play time since it will allow them to plan out any other games they want to play on board game night.

 - The FUSE app definitely gives the game some atmosphere, so most people will be able to get into the theme of this game.
 Sure, you will mostly be thinking about dice and cards, but it’s hard not to feel like you are frantically defusing bombs.

 - FUSE can be exhausting.
 It’s only a 10 minute game, but you are frantically moving (and sometimes balancing) dice for that entire 10 minutes.
 You won’t be too drained after the first game, but just wait until you’ve gone through your third and fourth games.
 Most people will be okay with it being a bit tiring, but, understandably, some don’t want that from their board games.